 Once the suggested questions have been received, the Chair of Examiners passes them on to the examiners for each paper, who are responsible for setting the paper.
-Examiners on leave in Lent term are still expected to set papers.
-The two setters should meet to produce a draft examination paper in advance of the Setting Meeting.
+Examiners on leave in Lent Term are still expected to set papers.
+The two setters should meet to produce a draft examination paper, to be ready in time for the Setting Meeting (see below).
 They should take account of the questions suggested by lecturers, the syllabus in the Guide to Courses, and past exam papers.
 They are asked to consult the previous two years of exam papers (which are available on the philosophy web page).